akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 46. Applied Visual Design
+# 46. Make a CSS Heartbeat using an Infinite Animation Count

 ## Description
 <section id='description'>